 The Martingale strategy is a method used in financial markets in which the amount and volume of investment increase after a loss, with the goal of recovering past losses.

-The Martingale method is a type of position scaling strategy, designed to return to profitability and eliminate previous losses.
-In each step of entering a trade, the Martingale trader doubles the trade volume compared to the previous step.
+In trading, the Martingale strategy is a type of step-by-step averaging (pyramiding) approach used to return to profitability and eliminate prior losses.
+A Martingale trader doubles the position size at each new entry stage compared to the previous one.

 The execution of the Martingale method is as follows: